 "As mentioned above, anyone who wants to cross the border must produce passport and visa.
 Besides, they do not have criminal background or case."
-[P27, 51 Years Old, Male, Customs official, Mohmand Dara, Nangarhar]
+[P27, 51 Years Old, Male, 16 Years of Education, Customs official, Pashtun, Customs Department, Mohmand Dara, Nangarhar]

 "Certain individuals come from Shar-e-naw to the Sapari border bazar which is 2 or 3 km for away from the Durand Line.
 From there the said persons travel by cars to the frontier line or barbed wire fence where after checking their Tazkira they are given tokens by which they can travel to Pakistan.
 However, when they come back, they return the said tokens to Army officials who give them back their Tazkira.
 When they approach Afghan security checkpoints or outposts on this side of the boundary, they are asked to show Tazkira and explain why, when and how they crossed the border into Pakistan.
 If they are suspicious, we detain them in our custody for further inquiry otherwise they can go anywhere they want."
-[P57, 29 years old, Male, Border Police, Dand Patan, Paktia]
+[P57, 29 years old, Male, 4 years of education, Border Police, Pashtun, Ministry of Education, Dand Patan, Paktia]